rks987/gowombat/notes.md

  * standard form type (call/tuple/...)
  * list of pointers to parameters as appropriate

-Each node listens on its parents down channel and all its paremters up channels until all those channels are closed.
+Each node listens on its parents down channel and all its parameters up channels until all those channels are closed.
 Whenever it learns something to change its type it lets its parent and children know on their up channel and childrens down channel.
 When its incoming channel is closed it closes all its out channels.